 1. Occurrence of a Market Disruption Event.
 If a Market Disruption Event has occurred and is continuing during the Determination Period, the Floating Price for such Trading Day shall be determined pursuant to the index specified in the Transaction for the first Trading Day thereafter on which no Market Disruption Event exists; provided, however, if the Floating Price is not so determined within three (3) Business Days after the first Trading Day on which the Market Disruption Event occurred or existed, then the Parties shall negotiate in good faith to agree on a Floating Price (or a method for determining a Floating Price), and if the Parties have not so agreed on or before the twelve (12) Business Day following the first Trading Day on which the Market Disruption Event occurred or existed, then the Floating Price shall be determined in good faith by EPMI, by taking the average of two of more dealer quotes.

 2. Definitions.
 For purposes of this Section C, the following words shall have the following meanings.
-Any terms not otherwise defined in this Attachment, the Annex to which this Attachment is a part or the Agreement, will be used as defined in the Other Agreements.
+Any terms not otherwise defined in this Exhibit, the Annex to which this Exhibit is a part or the Agreement, will be used as defined in the Other Agreements.

 (a) “Determination Period” means each calendar month during the term of the Designated Commodity Transaction; provided that if the term of the Designated Commodity Transaction is less than one calendar month the Determination Period shall be the term of the Designated Commodity Transaction.